Display Different Menu Items for Registered and Non-Registered Users Using MetaMod

 The following assumptions are being made:

-- the reader has a basic understanding of Joomla and knows how to download and install extensions.
+- the reader has a basic understanding of free Joomla hosting and knows how to download and install extensions.

 - the website has been developed sufficiently to have a single menu that needs to be customized for the two login states.